A Letter to all of Harris County, Texas

 The system (i.e. money) in place is and has been out of control, doing nothing but attacking our national treasures: our children.
 Our Black and Brown schools are particularly under attack, threatened with closure by the Texas Education Agency.

 Our schools have increasingly have become more underfunded.
 Early childhood suspension rob children of their future during early elementary school.
 High stakes testing reduces resources and strains their teachers.
 Schools get chartered by corporate giants or closed in favor of other corporate experiments that steal resources from our kids and hand deliver them to right-wing politicians in Austin’s greedy towers.
 Child detention centers open up at the same rate as private prison expansion, filling ICE contracts to enrich the donors of corporate class politicians.

 Right here in Houston, our communities have had to fight with everything to make sure children are not jailed in a facility on Emancipation Avenue just down the street from the home stadium of our world champion Houston Astros.
 There’s nothing more ironic than putting a baby jail on Emancipation Avenue, a street named for freedom.
 Our baseball team, down the street from a baby jail, celebrates home runs with thousands cheering the home team on.

-The Curtains in my chambers are open so the people of Harris County can see the workings of justice as being administered fairly and impartially, lady justice is blindfolded for a reason.
+The Curtains in my chambers were open when I was in office so that the people of Harris County could see the workings of justice being administered fairly and impartially, lady justice is blindfolded for a reason.
 My heart tells me there is an urgent emergency that cannot wait, we cannot just sit back and be unseen.
-I want to be as effective in the courtroom as I want to be outside the courtroom.
+I want to continue to be a strong advocate for everyone outside the courtroom, just as I was when sitting on the bench.
 To have the opportunity to touch the soul and hearts of all our communities in Harris County is a requirement of the job, not a pastime to be used for political gain.